 When you're trying to lose weight, slow and steady wins the race.
 Losing weight at a gradual, sustained rate increases the long-term success of keeping it off, so plan on a healthy weight loss of 1 to 2 pounds per week.
 Make the right changes and stay diligent, and you can expect to lose 30 pounds in 3.75 to 7.5 months.
 A number of factors influence weight loss rate, such as gender, age and baseline activity level, so you may reach your target before or after this estimated time frame.
-A wide number of weight loss strategies are available, but it all comes down to burning more calories than you're taking in.
+A wide number of weight loss strategies are available, including using a food diary, but it all comes down to burning more calories than you're taking in.
 Consult your doctor or dietitian before starting a weight loss plan and for help in individualizing a plan to meet your needs.

 How You'll Lose 30 Pounds